The Alternative’s Favorite Horror Films

 The Ritual (2016)

-The Ritual is a scary new horror about a bunch of British dudes who decide to go hiking in Sweden “its like the Appalachian Trail but more history than hillbillies”.
+The Ritual is a scary film about a bunch of British dudes who decide to go hiking in Sweden “its like the Appalachian Trail but more history than hillbillies”.
 Unfortunately, they decide to take a shortcut through an old forest, and it turns out the history they find there is not so fun.
-Like Blair Witch Project and other similar films, this movie is made scary right off the jump because getting lost in the woods is scary.
+Like Blair Witch Project and other similar films, this movie is made scary right off the jump because getting lost in the woods is a terrifying experience.
 You don’t know which way to turn and there’s no one to help you.
 This is made even more scary when you are being hunted by some unknown creature, and once you learn what that creature is, then things get maximum scary.
-Well acted, violent, and not overly long, this is definitely one of the better and most intense horror films Netflix has released so far.
+Well acted, violent, and not overly long, this is definitely one of the better and most intense horror films Netflix has released so far. – Henderson

 Reaching cult-like heights, there is something about this b-rated, horror-comedy-western (?) featuring incredible dialogue by Kevin Bacon, himself (The man says “motherhumpers” seriously in one scene) that is preposterously lovable.
 It plays to its strengths, never pretends to be anything but a game of “Don’t Touch the Lava” with “graboid” monsters (that were taken as inspiration for Stranger Things’ Demogorgen), and has just enough action intertwined with a funny script to keep it a horror classic that anyone can watch and find something they enjoy.
 And if you do, there’s several sequels that are just as ridiculous as the first. – Hope